 - To ensure that test or assessment records and immunization records are kept in the child’s permanent record “If it is determined that the child is not making reasonable progress consistent with his or her age or stage of development, the parent shall make a good-faith effort to remedy any deficiency.”

 The “Pink Book”, offered by OSPI, is a booklet in question and answer form put out by the state to address different parts of the home-based education laws.
 Click here to download the Pink Book from the OSPI website (PDF).

-If you live within our district and would like to file an intent to home school, please download the Intent to Home School.
+If you live within our district and would like to file an intent to home school, please click here to download the Intent to Home School form.
 This form is due annually by September 15 of each school year, or within two weeks of any semester start date.